How to use ISERROR function

 This formula uses the COUNTIF function to count the number of cells that do not equal “” (blank) or the string “>”, and then compares the count to the number of rows in the range.
 If the count matches the number of rows, it means there are no error values in the range.

-See also How to Use Cubemember Function
+See also How to use the Excel MIRR function?

 Example 3: